prorev/prorev.github.io/_posts/2020-12-03-networking-in-linux.md

 ;; MSG SIZE  rcvd: 99
 ```

 Linux DNS client has a file called `resolv.conf`.
-This file contains the names of DNS servers, client should ask for help.
+This file contains the names of DNS servers in use.

-Typical `resolv.conf` may look like:
+If you don't know what to put inside `resolv.conf` set famous Google DNS servers:

 ```
-# Famous Google DNS servers
 nameserver 8.8.8.8
 nameserver 8.8.4.4
 ```